Notes to John, 9780008767259

 Praise for Notes to John:

-‘Full of direct quotations and written with the immediacy of fresh recollection … Readers of her memoirs will recognize how these notes inform those final books – the striving to understand and the sense of futility that comes with it’ New Yorker
+‘Written with the immediacy of fresh recollection … Readers of her memoirs will recognise how these notes inform those final books – the striving to understand and the sense of futility that comes with it’ New Yorker

 About The Author